alabou/NMOS-MatroxOnly/NMOS With AES3.md

   - NewAudioConstraintSet."urn:x-nmos:cap:meta:label" = CurrentMuxConstraintSet."urn:x-nmos:cap:meta:label"
   - NewAudioConstraintSet."urn:x-nmos:cap:format:media_type" = `audio/AM824`
   - NewAudioConstraintSet."urn:x-nmos:cap:format:sample_rate" = CurrentMuxConstraintSet."urn:x-nmos:cap:format:sample_rate" *if defined*
-  - NewAudioConstraintSet."urn:x-nmos:cap:format:channel_count" = 2 * CurrentMuxConstraintSet."urn:x-matrox:cap:format:audio_layers" *if defined*
+  - NewAudioConstraintSet."urn:x-nmos:cap:format:channel_count" = 2 to SUM over layers of MAX(layer's PCM maximum channels, 2) *if defined*
   - NewAudioConstraintSet."urn:x-nmos:cap:transport:ptime" = CurrentMuxConstraintSet."urn:x-xnmos:cap:transport:ptime" *if defined*
   - NewAudioConstraintSet."urn:x-nmos:cap:transport:maxptime" = CurrentMuxConstraintSet."urn:x-nmos:cap:transport:maxptime" *if defined*
   - NewAudioConstraintSet."urn:x-nmos:cap:transport:st2110_21_sender_type" = CurrentMuxConstraintSet."urn:x-nmos:cap:transport:st2110_21_sender_type" *if defined*
   - NewAudioConstraintSet."urn:x-matrox:cap:transport:hkep" = CurrentMuxConstraintSet."urn:x-matrox:cap:transport:hkep" *if defined*
   - NewAudioConstraintSet."urn:x-matrox:cap:transport:privacy" = CurrentMuxConstraintSet."urn:x-matrox:cap:transport:privacy" *if defined*

 The mux capabilities (constraint sets) of the fully described AM824 audio Receiver are retrieved and converted to audio capabilities of an opaque AM824 Receiver before checking compliance with the opaque Sender.
+The Controller SHOULD use the `channel-order` parameter of the SDP transport file to verify the compliance of the Sender with the Receiver `audio_layers` capability.
+A Receiver MUST verify that the `channel-order` parameter of the SDP transport file complies withthe Receiver `audio_layers` capability.

-### AM824 fully described Sender
+### AM824 opaque Receiver
 A Controller attempting to connect an opaque AM824 Receiver to a fully described AM824 Sender MUST consider the Receiver as being of `format` `urn:x-nmos:format:mux` and construct new capabilities for such Receiver with a `media_types` attribute having `audio/AM824` as the only member and the following capabilities if they exist for the actual audio Receiver capabilities:

   - NewMuxConstraintSet."urn:x-nmos:cap:meta:enabled" = CurrentAudioConstraintSet."urn:x-nmos:cap:meta:enabled"